New to the practice? Please complete the necessary paperwork before your first appointment.

 If Your Therapist Needs to Contact Someone about You

 If there is an emergency during our work together, or your personal safety becomes a concern, your therapist is required by law and by the rules of our professions to contact someone close to you—perhaps a relative, spouse, or close friend.
 We are also required to contact this person, or the authorities, if we become concerned about your harming someone else.
-Please write down the name and information of your chosen contact person in the blanks provided:

 If you ever become involved in a divorce or custody dispute, we want you to understand and agree that we will not provide evaluations or expert testimony in court.
 You should hire a different mental health professional for any evaluations or testimony you require.
 This position is based on two reasons: (1) Your therapist’s statements will be seen as biased in your favor because we have a therapy relationship; and (2) the testimony might affect our therapy relationship, and we must put this relationship first.